neteasefans/minimum-sum-of-squares-clustering-in-networks/README.md

 [3] M.G.C.
 Resende, R.F.
 Werneck, A hybrid heuristic for the p-median problem, J. Heuristics 10 (1) (2004) 59–88.

+Please cite our work as:

-[4] Zhou, Q., Benlic, U., & Wu, Q. (2020).
+Zhou, Q., Benlic, U., & Wu, Q. (2020).
 A memetic algorithm based on reformulation local search for minimum sum-of-squares clustering in networks.
 Information Sciences, 541, 271-296.